Doul00/ML_Notes/supervised_learning/decision-trees.md

 * For each attribute $$s \in S$$, calculate the discriminative power of the $$s$$
 * Create a node containing $$s$$
 * Split the dataset into child nodes using $$s$$
-* Recurse of the childs
+* Recurse on the childs

+The algorithm possesses a few base cases:

+* If a node only contains samples from the same class, create a leaf containing those examples.
+* If all the attributes of $$S$$ have been used, return the root of the tree.

 But how do we evaluate this discriminative power?
 There are many metrics used for this task.
 Here, we will take a look at the **Gini Index** and the** Information Gain **methods.
 Other methods can be found [here](https://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/#one).